OFG Bancorp (OFG)

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-For OFG Bancorp, its two-year annual EPS growth of 7.5% was lower than its five-year trend.
-We still think its growth was good and hope it can accelerate in the future.
+For OFG Bancorp, its two-year annual EPS growth of 9.5% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

-In Q3, OFG Bancorp reported EPS of $1.16, up from $1 in the same quarter last year.
-This print was close to analysts’ estimates.
-Over the next 12 months, Wall Street expects OFG Bancorp’s full-year EPS of $4.40 to grow 4.1%.
+In Q4, OFG Bancorp reported EPS of $1.27, up from $1.09 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects OFG Bancorp’s full-year EPS of $4.58 to stay about the same.

 8. Tangible Book Value Per Share (TBVPS)